Samadarshi-Maity/Samadarshi-Maity.github.io/_portfolio/portfolio-3.md

 classes: wide
 ---
 <p align="justify">
-I have always been fascinated by how the morgage and lending system works.
-Fundamentally speaking, all human endeavors to progress as a civilization need resources espcially in form of finance for execution.
-Whether it is government funding for research, starting a new company to provide a solution/service to the population, or to buold the next breakthrough techonology, everything needs financial resources to succeed.
+I have always been fascinated by how the mortgage and lending system works.
+Fundamentally speaking, all human endeavors to progress as a civilization need resources, especially in the form of finance, for execution.
+Whether it is government funding for research, starting a new company to provide a solution/service to the population, or building the next breakthrough technology, everything needs financial resources to succeed.
 </p>
 <p align="justify">
-However, in today's world is complicated, so it the process of investing.
-Thus, financial institutions, over a pperiod of time developed a methodologies to systematically compute the risk associated with providing any financial support buy studying the patterns for
+However, today's world is complicated, so the process of investing is.
+Thus, financial institutions, developed a methodology to systematically compute the risk associated with providing any financial support by studying the patterns for
 </p>
 <p align="justify">
 Here, I analyze a credit risk dataset to check if I can use supervised learning strategies to predict default chances.
-I will first load and explore the data using Pyspark.
-Pyspark also also easy data exploration like pandas.
+I will first load and explore the data using PySpark.
+Pyspark makes data exploration quite easy, like pandas.
 Then we will use scikit-learn to perform some supervised learning.
 I will mainly try Logistic Regression Classifier, bagged tree classifier using random Forests, K-Nearest Neighbor Search, and Support Vector Machines for predicting the defaulting cases.
 I have added code blocks to describe the process, but you can find a 'RUN-ready' <a href ='https://colab.research.google.com/drive/1xQtpyV824M2Gl-wsdF8CkGhBHT0KKcxv?usp=sharing'>notebook</a> on Google Colab.
 </p>
 <p align="justify">
 First, we import all the necessary packages